i3studioz/wp-dialogue-ajax-based-live-comments/README.txt

 = Features: =

-* Uses WordPress's Native Commenting to provide the functionality
+* Turns WordPress Native Commenting to live discussion system
 * Fully Customizable to match your theme's design
 * Simple layout and easy to use for both administrator and users
-* Multiple settings available to enable & disable features of the plugin
+* Multiple settings available to custimize features of the plugin
 * Converts replies into mentions
-* Customizable email template for mentions
+* Sends custimized emails on mentions
-* Live comment feeds
+* Live comments feed
 * Instant alert on new comments posted by other users
-* Allow users to comment without forcing them to create an account
+* Allow users to comment anonymously
-* Options to make compatible with Bootstrap 3
+* Compatible with Bootstrap 3
+* Built On Backbone JS

 == Installation ==